itsakap/xyz-mean/README.md

 what to do, what to do...

-- photo detail modal
+- hashtags
-- oauth stuff
+- oauth stuff: favorites, collections

 what might be fun to try...